grow-assistant/sales-assistant/docs/templates/fnb_initial_outreach.md

 # Food & Beverage Manager – Initial Outreach Email

 ## Subject
-A New Way to Boost F&B at [Club Name]—No Extra Staff Needed
+A New Way to Boost F&B at [ClubName]—No Extra Staff Needed

 ## Body
 Hey [FirstName],